ava-labs/avalanche-network-runner/README.md

 curl -sSfL https://raw.githubusercontent.com/ava-labs/avalanche-network-runner/main/scripts/install.sh | sh -s
 ```

+After that, `avalanche-network-runner` binary should be present under the `~/bin` directory.

 Add `~/bin` to the `$PATH` environment variable so the shell can find the `avalanche-network-runner` command:

 ```sh